Your true Icelandic winter adventure awaits. Book your tour now!

 Are there Northern Lights tours in Iceland?

 Yes, there are Northern Lights tours every winter in Iceland.
 They typically run for 3-5 hours, start after 9 PM, and include blankets and hot beverages.
 It’s a good choice if you’re not up for driving in the dark or dealing with unpredictable weather.
-Check tour details and forecasts before booking, though.
+Review tour details and forecasts before booking, though.

 What to do if you don’t see the Northern Lights?